Home » PowerShell » How to Get Free Disk Space in PowerShell?

 Get-Volume -DriveLetter C

-Above Get-Volume command returns volume object having information about C drive, File System Type, Size Allocated in GB and Free disk space in GB
+The Get-Volume command uses the -DriveLetter parameter to specify the drive letter.
+This command returns the volume object having information about the C drive, File System Type, Size Allocated in GB, and Free disk space in GB.

-Get-Volume to get free disk space for C drive Output as below
+The Get-Volume to get free disk space for C drive Output is below.

 Get-Volume - Free disk space for drive in gb

-Cool Tip: Learn how to get current directory full path in PowerShell!
+Cool Tip: How to get the current directory full path in PowerShell!

-Get-PSDrive PowerShell command returns the list of all drive, Environment, Registry name HKCU, HKLM and total space used in GB and free available disk space in GB.
+The Get-PSDrive PowerShell command returns the list of all drives, Environment, Registry name HKCU, HKLM, and total space used in GB and free available disk space in GB.

 Get-PSDrive